BioAITeam/Strategy-to-improve-CNN-applied-to-digital-image-steganalysis-in-the-spatial-domain/README.md

 }
 ```

-This paper was published as a journal paper in IEEE Access. ([Webpage](https://peerj.com/articles/cs-451/))
+This paper was published as a journal paper in PeerJ Computer Science. ([Webpage](https://peerj.com/articles/cs-451/))

 ## Folders